cbeams/gradle-modularity/README.md

 To view all the steps and their changes in order, clone the repository locally run the following command:

-    git log -p --reverse step1^..step12
+    git log -p --reverse step1^..step19

 ## View and execute each step in order

 To walk through and execute each step, first do the following:

-    git config alias.steps 'log --reverse --oneline --decorate step1^..step12'
+    git config alias.steps 'log --reverse --oneline --decorate step1^..step19'

 This makes available the convenient alias `git steps`, which can now be run to display the steps in order:

     $ git steps
-    3d9fe7b (tag: step1) Add a Java library named foo c3241a6 (tag: step2) Add a Java library named bar ab5ba99 (tag: step3) Break the build by referencing bar from foo a97717e (tag: step4) Fix the build by declaring foo depends on bar fae6108 (tag: step5) Refactor foo and bar libs as Gradle submodules e11e4ec (tag: step6) Generate Java 7 and 8 binaries for both libraries 89abd14 (tag: step7) Break the build by targeting Java 6 for foo only 3555473 (tag: step8) Fix the build by targeting Java 6 for bar as well a46f226 (tag: step9) Add a class intended for internal use only by bar 7d8e9b1 (tag: step10) Reference bar internals from foo (w/out breakage) a00c5d3 (tag: step11) Break the build by declaring bar's public API ae66547 (tag: step12) Fix the build by removing reference to bar internals
+      5e5cd5a (tag: step1) Add a Java library named foo df5fb21 (tag: step2) Add a Java library named bar d6a1b8a (tag: step3) Break the build by referencing bar from foo d7e661c (tag: step4) Fix the build by declaring foo depends on bar eea5335 (tag: step5) Refactor foo and bar libs as Gradle submodules 2be3082 (tag: step6) Generate Java 7 and 8 binaries for both libraries 75311a8 (tag: step7) Break the build by targeting Java 6 for foo only 2a9e82b (tag: step8) Fix the build by targeting Java 6 for bar as well b9ec784 (tag: step9) Show backwards compatibility by removing the Java 8 from Bar and Build Java 8 for Foo.
+      36196c8 (tag: step10) Add a class intended for internal use only by bar b75d6d5 (tag: step11) Reference bar internals from foo (w/out breakage) d1a3fc9 (tag: step12) Break the build by declaring bar's public API b72e1dc (tag: step13) Fix the build by removing reference to bar internals 5e5d9ee (tag: step14) Add external dependencies to Bar 2cecc9b (tag: step15) Run the build with a modified Foo reaching out to a dependency of Bar and see a compile failure e21c33a (tag: step16) Update Bar so that the API dependency is exported and see a successful build

 ### Check out a step